 For more detail on inverted leases, see "Inverted Leases" in the June 2017 NewsWire.

 The three structures vary in terms of the amount of capital raised, risk allocation and the timing of when the tax equity investor must invest.
 The solar company must turn to other sources of capital (debt and equity) to raise the rest of the project cost.

-Focusing on risks, in a sale-leaseback, the solar company has a hell-or-high-water obligation to pay rent and must indemnify the tax equity investor for loss of tax benefits and any acceleration of rental income due to a lessee breach of a representation or covenant.
-In a flip, the investor’s return turns on how well the project performs.
-The solar company and tax equity investor are like two passengers in a car; whatever they encounter along the road, they encounter together.
-The investor’s protection in a partnership with the yield-based flip is that it sits on the project at a 99% level until it reaches a target yield.
-The risk allocation in an inverted lease is closer to a sale-leaseback.
+Focusing on risks, in a sale-leaseback, the solar company has a hell-or-high-water obligation to pay rent and must indemnify the tax equity investor for loss of tax benefits and any acceleration of rental income due to a solar company breach of a representation or covenant.
+In a flip, the tax equity investor's return turns on how well the project performs.
+The tax equity investor's protection is it sits on the project at a 99% level until it reaches a target yield.
+The risk allocation in inverted leases is closer to the allocation in sale-leasebacks.

-The principal business risks in any transaction are weather, technology and offtaker credit.
+The principal business risks in any transaction are weather, technology, vacancy risk, curtailment risk, electricity basis risk and offtaker credit.

 Turning to timing, the tax equity investor must be a partner in a flip deal before the project is placed in service.

 In most solar transactions, the tax equity investor contributes 20% of its total investment after the project reaches mechanical completion, but before it is placed in service, contributes the rest after construction has been completed.
 Inverted leases must be done before assets go into service.
 A sale-leaseback can be done up to three months after the asset is put in service.